treasure-data/treasure-boxes/machine-learning-box/sentiment-analysis/README.md

 ### An example workflow with TensorFlow without using Amazon S3

+If you don't have AWS account, this workflow would be easy to try.

 ```bash
 $ ./data.sh # prepare example data
 $ td workflow push sentiment